galaxyproject/planemo/docs/appliance.rst

-The OVA image is a stable way to boot a Planemo virtual machine on any platform and comes with a pre-configured Xubuntu-based windowed operating system with graphical editing tools including Atom_.
+The OVA image is a stable way to boot a Planemo virtual machine on any platform and comes with a pre-configured Xubuntu-based windowed operating system with graphical editing tools including Komodo_ editor.
 This approach can be thought of more as a complete environment and may be better for tutorials and workshops where consistent user experience is more important.